The Best Small Pickup Trucks of 2025

 by Thom Blackett

-Buyers now have more choices than ever.
-In addition to midsize trucks like the Ford Ranger, Nissan Frontier, or Honda Ridgeline, some genuinely compact models are now on the market as well.
-The Ford Maverick and Hyundai Santa Cruz are both relatively diminutive unibody pickups and scale below the current midsize trucks.
-The Chevrolet Colorado and GMC Canyon midsize trucks were recently refreshed for the 2023 model year.
+Thankfully, after small trucks fading away for a little while, consumers now have more choices than ever.
+In addition to midsize trucks like the Ford Ranger, Nissan Frontier, and Honda Ridgeline, some genuinely compact models are now on the market as well.
+The Ford Maverick and Hyundai Santa Cruz are relatively diminutive unibody pickups and scale below the current midsize trucks.
+The Chevrolet Colorado and GMC Canyon midsize are also ready to take on whatever the future holds.
+It’s great having more options than just full-size pickups.

 Ford Maverick

-The Maverick’s unibody platform, which is shared with the Ford Escape and Bronco Sport, means this small truck is only available in a crew-cab body style with a single four and a half foot bed size.
-While not very large, it affords a respectable 1,500-pound payload capacity and, thanks to Ford’s multi-position tailgate, it’s still possible to secure 4x8 sheets of plywood in the bed.
+The Maverick’s unibody platform, which is shared with the Ford Escape and Bronco Sport, means this small truck is only available in a crew-cab body style with a four-and-a-half-foot bed.
+While not very large, it affords a respectable 1,500-pound maximum payload capacity and, thanks to Ford’s multi-position tailgate, it’s still possible to secure 4x8 sheets of plywood in the bed.

 Ford Ranger

-The Ford Ranger is significantly redesigned for 2024, bringing advanced safety and infotainment technology, a better ride, and for power-hungry off-road fans, a new Raptor trim.
+The Ford Ranger was significantly redesigned for the 2024 model year, bringing advanced safety and infotainment technology, a better ride, and a new Raptor variant for power-hungry off-road fans.

-The 2024 Ranger is now exclusively available in a crew-cab body style, or what Ford refers to as SuperCrew.
-Base manufacturer’s suggested retail price (MSRP) starts at $32,565.
-That sum will get you behind the wheel of a Ranger XL SuperCrew rear-wheel drive (RWD) with a five-foot bed and what is perhaps one of the truck’s more unique features: a 2.3-liter EcoBoost four-cylinder engine.
-With help from a turbocharger, this little powerplant pumps out 270 hp and 310 lb-ft of torque, all of which is managed by a 10-speed automatic transmission.
-If you need more power on tap, a newly available 2.7-liter Ecoboost V6 will deliver 315 hp and 400 lb-ft of torque.
-Still not enough?
-Step up to the Ford Ranger Raptor and you will be rewarded with a 3.0-liter twin-turbo V6 putting out a whopping 405 hp and 430 lb-ft of torque.
+The Ranger is now exclusively available in a crew-cab body style, or what Ford refers to as SuperCrew.
+Base manufacturer’s suggested retail price (MSRP) starts at around $33,000, a sum that will get you behind the wheel of a rear-wheel drive (RWD) XL with a 2.3-liter EcoBoost four-cylinder engine that pumps out 270 hp and 310 lb-ft of torque, all of which is managed by a 10-speed automatic transmission.
+If you need more grunt, an optional 2.7-liter Ecoboost V6 boasts 315 hp and 400 lb-ft of torque, or you can opt for the Ranger Raptor with its 405-hp twin-turbo V6.

-That may be disappointing information for some, but we expect all Ranger shoppers will appreciate the truck’s payload capacity, which starts at 1,711 pounds when equipped with 4WD and inches up to 1,805 pounds with RWD.
-Towing capacity ranges from 5,510 to 7,500 pounds.
+That may be disappointing information for some, but we expect all Ranger shoppers will appreciate the truck’s payload capacity, which tops out at 1,840 pounds.
+Towing capacity ranges from 5,510 to 7,500 pounds when properly equipped.

 Honda Ridgeline